iTrace-Dev/iTrace-NotepadPlusPlus/README.md

 1. Open any files you wish to view in Notepad++.
 2. Run iTrace-Core and set up the parameters of your tracking session.
 3. Select Plugins->iTrace-NPP->Connect to iTrace Core.
 Alternatively, press `Alt+I`.
-4. iTrace-Notepad++ should not be connected to iTrace-Core.
+4. iTrace-Notepad++ should now be connected to iTrace-Core.
 A notification should appear in the bottom left notifying you of any errors in connecting.
 5. Once a tracking session is started, iTrace-Notepad++ will begin writing to a file in the location specified in iTrace-Core.
 When the tracking session is finished, two files will be present - one from iTrace-Notepad++ and the other from iTrace-Core.

 # How to Build From Source